Br1sbane/test02/content/blog/Key_Blockchain_Terms.md

 •	**Peer-to-peer (P2P) network**: When computers are connected directly to each other without a central server.

-•	**NFT** (non-fungible token) is contemporary digital art stored on a blockchain.
+•	**NFT** (non-fungible token) is the digital certificate of ownership, e.g. contemporary digital art stored on a blockchain.
 Some people question the NFT value as art.
-Usually, NFTs are collectable items, e.g., animated animals, priced at several thousand USD.
+Usually, NFTs are collectable items, e.g., animated animals, priced at several thousand USD, but it could be also music or a representation of a real-life object.

 •	**Non-custodial, also self-custodial**: When you deposit your money in a bank, the bank uses it (without asking you) for investments, loans, lavish parties...
 If the bank misinvests, in the worst case scenario, you might even lose your money.
 Blockchain eliminates this risk, takes power away from the banks (and any other intermediaries), and gives it back to the owners, who are usually advanced users empowered to protect their data and their digital assets on their own.